Pheme-Protocol/Pheme-Protocol/docs/README.md

-# Aura Chat Documentation
+# Pheme AI Documentation

-Welcome to the official documentation for Aura Chat, a Web3-enabled AI chat platform that combines blockchain wallet authentication with advanced AI capabilities.
+Welcome to the official documentation for Pheme AI, a decentralized, AI-powered protocol for skill verification and trust-building onchain.

 ## Documentation Structure